William-Laverty/William-Laverty/README.md

 ## 🌟 Projects

 # List of Projects
-# Highlight some of the projects you've worked on with brief descriptions.
 Here are some of the projects I've worked on:

 - [Project name](link to project) - A brief description of the project